I love carving fun pumpkin designs on Halloween. This year I carved a Mary Poppins pumpkin, complete with her bag and umbrella.

 We both used pocket knives for most of the design.
 Since a lot of the details were so small on mine I found that a paring knife worked best.
 I did mess up a bit and accidentally broke off the piece between Mary’s carpet bag and the rest of her body, but oh well.
 It still turned out pretty good.

-Whether you know what Jesse’s is or not, it definitely looks awesome too.
+Whether you know what my husband’s is or not, it definitely looks awesome too.

 And when you put them together they look great, but don’t make any sense haha.
 One of our nerd friends made a joke about there being a bounty on Mary Poppins’ head.
 I guess her magic is a threat to the Empire.
 (Please ignore the sheer nerdiness of that last statement.)